pgattic/wasm-experiment/langs/rust/README.md

 wasm_game!(GameState)
 ```

-- Build your game with `cargo build --release`!
+- Build your game with `cargo build --release`

-Overall, it keeps your code pretty simple and friendly to the Rust pragma! :)
+- Prepend the other required game data (TODO: This will be a tedious task until a graphical editor is made)

 ## Rationale